ZXEducation/mpv/DOCS/man/mpv.rst

 specifics (in particular Windows paths) see the `FILES`_ section.

-User-specific options override system-wide options and options given on the command line override both.
+User-specific options override system-wide options and options given on the command line override either.
 The syntax of the configuration files is ``option=value``.
 Everything after a *#* is considered a comment.
-Options that work without values can be enabled by setting them to *yes* and disabled by setting them to *no*, and if the value is omitted, *yes* is implied.
+Options that work without values can be enabled by setting them to *yes* and disabled by setting them to *no*.
 Even suboptions can be specified in this way.

 .. admonition:: Example configuration file

     ::

-        # Don't allow new windows to be larger than the screen.
-        autofit-larger=100%x100%
-        # Enable hardware decoding if available, =yes is implied.
-        hwdec
-        # Spaces don't have to be escaped.
-        osd-playing-msg=File: ${filename}
+        # Use GPU-accelerated video output by default.
+        vo=gpu
+        # Use quotes for text that can contain spaces:
+        term-status-msg="Time: ${time-pos}"

-Escaping special characters
+Escaping spaces and special characters
 --------------------------------------

 This is done like with command line options.
-A config entry can be quoted with ``"``, ``'``, as well as with the fixed-length syntax (``%n%``) mentioned before.
-This is like passing the exact contents of the quoted string as a command line option.
-C-style escapes are currently _not_ interpreted on this level, although some options do this manually (this is a mess and should probably be changed at some point).
-The shell is not involved here, so option values only need to be quoted to escape ``#`` anywhere in the value, ``"``, ``'`` or ``%`` at the beginning of the value, and leading and trailing whitespace.
+The shell is not involved here, but option values still need to be quoted as a whole if it contains certain characters like spaces.
+A config entry can be quoted with ``"``, as well as with the fixed-length syntax (``%n%``) mentioned before.
+This is like passing the exact contents of the quoted string as command line option.
+C-style escapes are currently _not_ interpreted on this level, although some options do this manually.
+(This is a mess and should probably be changed at some point.)

 Putting Command Line Options into the Configuration File
 --------------------------------------------------------